SibinChacko/H-1B-VISA-CASE-STUDY-NIIT-PROJECT-/README.md

 6)   Find the percentage and the count of each case status on total applications for each year.
 Create     a line graph depicting the pattern of All the cases over the period of time.

-7)   Create a bar graph to depict the number of applications for each year [All]
+7)   Create a bar graph to depict the number of applications for each year [All Case-Status]

 8)  Find the average Prevailing Wage for each Job for each Year (take part time and full time    separate).
 Arrange the output in descending order - [Certified and Certified Withdrawn.]